harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 5. Before adding the execution steps we need to create some **[pipeline variables](https://developer.harness.io/docs/platform/variables-and-expressions/add-a-variable/)** with [runtime inputs](https://developer.harness.io/docs/platform/variables-and-expressions/runtime-inputs/#runtime-inputs) which we will be using as **[expression inputs](https://developer.harness.io/docs/platform/variables-and-expressions/runtime-inputs/#expressions)** in various steps under execution.

-6. To add pipeline variables go to the right nav of your pag and select **Variables** icon.
+6. To add pipeline variables go to the right nav of your page and select **Variables** icon.

 7. Under **Custom Variables** select **+Add Variable**.